 People will say that they cannot get over their guilt and correct situations because they cannot make direct amends to someone, usually someone who is deceased.
 If you stole from, maligned, or in any way harmed a person who died, one way to honor them and to help relieve some of your guilt might be to give to a charity that the deceased person valued.

-I have one friend in recovery who has donated $100 per year to Northeast Georgia Medical Center’s Love Light Tree in honor of her mother for all the times that she stole from her.
 She did not get into recovery before her mother’s death but was nonetheless appreciative of the help and support that her mother received at the hospice.
 So her donation is her way of making financial restitution for her thefts and helping others receive care, now that she is in recovery.
 Making amends to people and institutions can free you from the burden of your guilt when you either publicly or privately acknowledge your wrongful actions.